PSLmodels/OG-Core/docs/book/content/theory/households.md

   [^sav_util_note]: Savings enters the period utility function to provide a "warm glow" bequest motive.

-  [^frisch_note]: {cite}`Peterman:2016` shows that in a macro-model that has only an intensive margin of labor supply and no extensive margin and represents a broad composition of individuals supplying labor---such as `OG-Core`---a Frisch elasticity of around 0.9 is probably appropriate.
+  [^frisch_note]: {cite}`Peterman:2016` shows that in a U.S. macro-model that has only an intensive margin of labor supply and no extensive margin and represents a broad composition of individuals supplying labor---such as `OG-Core`---a Frisch elasticity of around 0.9 is probably appropriate.
 He tests the implied macro elasticity when the assumed micro elasticities are small on the intensive margin but only macro aggregates---which include both extensive and intensive margin agents---are observed.

   [^mort_rates_note]: See Section the mortality rate section of the calibration chapter on demographics in the country-specific repository documentation for a detailed discussion of mortality rates for the specific country calibration interfacing with `OG-Core`.